Haskeeb265/obsidian-vault/3 - Main Notes/Google File System.md

 1. File Metadata
 2. File Data

-Like HDFS, GFS also consists of a single master node and several chunk servers
+Like HDFS, GFS also consists of a single master node and several chunk servers.
+The only difference is that unlike in HDFS, the client won't have to interact with MasterNode every time it wants to modify any file.

+#### How GFS works?
+1. Client makes request to MasterNode
+2. MasterNode provides client with the metadata of the file chunk it wants to access/modify
+3. Now that the client has the metadata, next time